 - Stress Relieving: Performed after cold working or welding to reduce residual stresses and prevent distortion or stress corrosion cracking.

-Stellar Alloys is a trusted partner for critical superalloy requirements.
+Stellar Alloys Steel Pipes and Tubes is a trusted partner for critical superalloy requirements.

 - Comprehensive Inventory: Extensive stock of pipes, plates, and bars in all major Inconel grades.